Drug development: Pre-clinical

 New chemical entities (NCEs, also known as new molecular entities or NMEs) are compounds that emerge from the process of drug discovery.
 These have promising activity against a particular biological target that is important in disease.
 However, little is known about the safety, toxicity, pharmacokinetics, and metabolism of this NCE in humans.
 It is the function of drug development to assess all of these parameters prior to human clinical trials.
 A further major objective of drug development is to recommend the dose and schedule for the first use in a human clinical trial ("first-in-human" [FIH] or First Human Dose [FHD], previously also known as "first-in-man" [FIM]).

 In addition, drug development must establish the physicochemical properties of the NCE: its chemical makeup, stability, and solubility.
 Manufacturers must optimize the process they use to make the chemical so they can scale up from a medicinal chemist producing milligrams, to manufacturing on the kilogram and ton scale.
 They further examine the product for suitability to package as capsules, tablets, aerosol, intramuscular injectable, subcutaneous injectable, or intravenous formulations.
 Together, these processes are known in preclinical and clinical development as chemistry, manufacturing, and control (CMC).

 Many aspects of drug development focus on satisfying the regulatory requirements for a new drug application.
 These generally constitute a number of tests designed to determine the major toxicities of a novel compound prior to first use in humans.
 It is a legal requirement that an assessment of major organ toxicity be performed (effects on the heart and lungs, brain, kidney, liver and digestive system), as well as effects on other parts of the body that might be affected by the drug (e.g., the skin if the new drug is to be delivered on or through the skin).
 Such preliminary tests are made using in vitro methods (e.g., with isolated cells), but many tests can only use experimental animals to demonstrate the complex interplay of metabolism and drug exposure on toxicity.

+However, aside from regulatory requirements, there is a broad range of other factors, such as patient requirements, that are considered during development and testing.

-The information is gathered from this preclinical testing, as well as information on CMC, and submitted to regulatory authorities (in the US, to the FDA), as an Investigational New Drug (IND) application.
+The information gathered from this preclinical testing, as well as information on CMC, and submitted to regulatory authorities (in the US, to the FDA), as an Investigational New Drug (IND) application.
 If the IND is approved, development moves to the clinical phase.